UChi-ComPy23/ProjectTemplate/README.md

 90% of the checkpoint grade will be shared by members of your teams.
 This will consist of:
 * 40% code (quality, correctness, etc.)
 * 50% preliminary report

+The report portion of the project will be partly evaluated based on the clarity of your writing, so please ensure that your report is clear and cohesive.

 10% of the checkpoint grade will be based on teammate evaluations.
 These evaluations will be kept confidential.
 If you believe your score to be unfair, you can reach out to the instruction staff.
 We will look at git logs/history if we need to resolve any disputes.
 If you do not participate at all, we reserve the right to remove you from the team.